-- 1. Be comprised of the Compliance Officer, the President, the Chief Executive Officer, members of Senior Management, and other employees as determined by the President and Chief Executive Officer.
+- 1. Be comprised of the Compliance Officer, members of Senior Management, and other employees as determined by the President and Chief Executive Officer.
 Members of the Compliance Committee are expected to regularly attend and participate in Compliance Committee meetings, and to keep all information discussed at such meetings confidential.
 A simple majority will constitute a quorum for voting purposes; - 2.
-Oversee the implementation of the Compliance Program in a way that enables the Agency to maintain the highest standards of ethical practice and compliance with applicable laws and regulations; - 3.
-Meet at least quarterly (with the ability to meet more frequently) to discuss and review the Compliance Program, compliance complaints, investigations and corrective actions against Affected Individuals, reports and analysis of internal and external audits and investigations, and recently identified risk areas; - 4.
+Oversee the implementation of the Compliance Program in a way that enables the Agency to maintain the highest standards of ethical practice and compliance with applicable laws and regulations;

+- 3. Meet at least quarterly (with the ability to meet more frequently) to discuss and review the Compliance Program, compliance complaints, investigations and corrective actions against Affected Individuals, reports and analysis of internal and external audits and investigations, and recently identified risk areas; - 4.
 Identify and update specific risk areas of the Agency and recommend new or revised auditing systems, policies, procedures, and practices to address such identified risk areas; - 5.
 Develop and implement policies and procedures designed to ensure compliance with the Compliance Program and applicable laws and regulations; - 6.
 Conduct an annual review of such policies and procedures, as well as the Compliance Plan and the Compliance Program; - 7.
-Upon consultation with outside counsel as needed, suggest revisions of such policies and procedures, the Compliance Plan, and Compliance Program to the Board to reflect changes in applicable law, governmental enforcement, oversight agencies' identified risk areas, or the Agency's identified risk areas; - 8.
-Work with Departments to develop or modify standards of conduct, policies, and procedures to promote compliance with legal and ethical requirements; - 9.
-Have specific authority to review the billings and billing practices of Affected Individuals; - 10.
-Serve as an advisory body to the Compliance Officer, Human Resources Director and/or President/CEO for evaluating contested compliance reports; - 11.
-Ensure adequate resources are available to the Compliance Officer to effectuate their duties; - 12.
-At its discretion, form subcommittees to address specified issues; - 13.
-Periodically monitor, evaluate and assess the effectiveness of the Agency's education and training programs, and revise such programs as necessary or desired; and - 14.
-Develop and evaluate appropriate strategies to promote compliance with the Compliance Program and detection of any potential violations.
+Upon consultation with outside counsel as needed, suggest revisions of such policies and procedures, the Compliance Plan, and Compliance Program to the Board to reflect changes in applicable law, governmental enforcement, oversight agencies' identified risk areas, or the Agency's identified risk areas, and advocate for adoption and implementation of required modifications to the Compliance Program; - 8.
+Coordinate with the Compliance Officer to ensure that the Agency's written policies, procedures, and Standards of Conduct are current, accurate, and complete; - 9.
+Work with Departments to develop or modify standards of conduct, policies, and procedures to promote compliance with legal and ethical requirements; - 10.
+Have specific authority to review the billings and billing practices of Affected Individuals; - 11.
+Serve as an advisory body to the Compliance Officer, Human Resources Director and/or President/CEO for evaluating contested compliance reports; - 12.
+Ensure adequate resources are available to the Compliance Officer to effectuate their duties, including advocating for the allocation of sufficient funding, resources, and staff for the Compliance Officer to fully perform their responsibilities; - 13.
+Coordinate with the Compliance Officer to ensure communication and cooperation by Affected Individuals on compliance related issues, internal or external audits, or any other function or activity required under the Agency's Compliance Program; - 14.
+At its discretion, form subcommittees to address specified issues; - 15.
+Periodically monitor, evaluate and assess the effectiveness of the Agency's education and training programs, revise such programs as necessary or desired, and coordinate with the Compliance Officer to ensure that the required training topics are timely completed; and - 16.
+Develop and evaluate appropriate strategies to promote compliance with the Compliance Program and detection of any potential violations, including ensuring that the Agency has effective systems and processes in place to identify Compliance Program risks, overpayments, and other issues, and effective policies and procedures for correcting and reporting such issues.